Seán Mac Eoin: IRA leader

-On 2 February 1921, the Longford IRA ambushed a force of the Auxiliaries on the road at Clonfin, using a mine it had planted.
-Two lorries were involved, the first blown up, and the second strafed by rapid rifle fire.
-District Inspector Lt-Cmdr Worthington Craven was hit by two bullets and killed.
+On 2 February 1921, the Longford Brigade ambushed an Auxiliary Division detachment at Clonfin using a mine.
+Two lorries were involved, the first blown up, the second strafed by rapid rifle fire.
+District-inspector Worthington Craven was hit by two bullets and killed.
 District Inspector Taylor was shot in the chest and stomach.
 Four auxiliaries and a driver were killed and eight wounded.
 The IRA volunteers captured 18 rifles, 20 revolvers and a Lewis gun.
-At the Clonfin Ambush, Mac Eoin ordered his men to care for the wounded British, at the expense of captured weaponry.
-This earned him both praise and criticism, but became a big propaganda boost for the war effort, especially in the United States.
+At the Clonfin Ambush, Mac Eoin ordered his men to care for wounded prisoners of war at the expense of captured weaponry.
+This earned him both praise and criticism, but became a big propaganda boost for the IRA's efforts, especially in the United States.
 He was admired by many within the IRA for leading practically the only effective column in the midlands.
 In July 1920, he was among the majority of commanders who were prepared to sign the Agreement recognizing the Volunteers as the Army of the Republic.
 The Oath of Allegiance was "for the purpose of ratifying under the Agreement under which the Volunteers came under the control of the Dail".

-On 5 February 1921, The Anglo-Celt ran an article claiming the discovery of the body of William Chalmers, a local Protestant farmer.
-Mr Elliott was also a farmer, whose body was found on 30 January, lying face down in a bog.